SelenaChen123/MinecraftServerSetup/allow-commands/allow-commands.md

     ```
     - *NBTEXPLORER_FOLDER*: name of the folder that was unpacked from the NBTExplorer `.tar` file

-16. Check the Minecraft level data:
+16. Check the Minecraft level data file:
     ```
     mono <NBTEXPLORER_FOLDER>/NBTUtil/NBTUtil.exe --path world/level.dat --printtree
     - *NBTEXPLORER_FOLDER*: name of the folder that was unpacked from the NBTExplorer `.tar` file